WinsonTom/Python-Instacart-Project/README.md

     What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
     What differences can you find in ordering habits of different customer profiles?

+## Key Python learnings from this project:

+(4.3)

+- Data Exploration

+- Reviewing Data with DF.head(), DF.Tail() , DF.Describe(), DF.Intro()

+(4.4)

+- Data Wrangling :

+- Dropping columns with df.drop()

+- Searching for missing Variables with df.value_counts()

+- Renaming columns with df.rename()

+- Reviewing data types with  dtypes()

+- Transposing data with DF'name'.T

+- Formatting data dictionary: to_dict()

+- Filtering for specific result

+- Exporting data frame to CSV file

+(4.5)

+- Searching for mixed data types

+- Missing Values: .isnull()

+- Isolating for specific missing values

+- Treating missing values: "Flagging" the variable, Replacing with mean or median, Remove or filter out data

+(4.6)

+- Concatenate Data DF_long , DF_Wide

+- Joining Data

+- Merging Data (Inner, Left, Right, Outer Joins)

+- Exporting File with pkl format

+(4.7)

+- Creating new columns as a "flag".
+Ex: "if the item’s price is lower than or equal to $5, it will be labeled a “low-range product.”

+- Limiting data shown to only a certain amount of rows.
+Ex: DF[:100]

+- Locate data with a particular result: DF.loc

+-